angband/angband/docs/dungeon.rst

 The town level is where you will begin your adventure.
-The town consists of eight buildings (each with an entrance), some townspeople, and a wall which surrounds the town.
+The town consists of eight buildings (each with an entrance), some townspeople, and a wall which surrounds the town and may contain streams of lava.
 The first time you are in town it will be daytime, but note that the sun rises and falls (rather instantly) as time passes.

 Townspeople
 ===========